-Whether you are struggling with your water heater keeping your water warm or tired of dealing with the sky-high prices that are on your bill, it is time to find a solution that works best for your home.
+Whether you are struggling with your water heater keeping your water warm or tired of dealing with the sky-high prices on your bill, it's time to find a solution that works best for your home.
 A terrific way to save energy, money, and potentially even space is to invest in a tankless water heater.

 What exactly is a tankless water heater?